-INTERI NET CONNECTIVITY/P ERSONAL LAI PTOP Do you have home internet connectivity?
-(Please circle) Does your son/daughter have acces home?
-No Internet s to an internet connect Limited Internet ed laptop at Fast Internet (Fibre) Yes Unlimited Fibre No ECLARATION STUDEN Y RESPONSIBLE USE STUDENT DECLARATION I am aware of the expectations, beha any online tools and platforms, and t used at school whether they are owner. he school's systems an d network.
-I un derstand these app I understand I have the right to use ar and that others do.
-With these rights, vironments and digital technologies in positive ways I understand and agree to support and d uphold these expectat ions and respor nsibilities outlined in this agreement.
-I know that if my actions or behavious may include the loss of access to the school.
-Signed Name Date · · · · · · · · · · · · · · · · · · · PARENT/GUARDIAN DECLARATIO I know that if my child behaves or act may be consequences, which the sch s in ways that do not ali etailed in the User \imath Agreement there
+INTER NET CONNECTIVITY/F PERSONAL LA FIUP Do you have home internet connectivity?
+(Please circle) No Internet Limited Internet Fast Internet (Fibre) Unlimited Fibre Does your son/daughter have access home? s to an internet connec ted laptop at Yes No CLARATION STUDE Y RESPONSIBLE USE STUDENT DECLARATION am aware of the expectations, behaveny online tools and platforms, and the state of the ne school's systems ar nd network.
+I ur nderstand these app understand I have the right to use an and that others do.
+With these rights, vironments and digital technologies s in positive ways understand and agree to support and d uphold these expecta tions and respo nsibilities outlined ir this agreement. know that if my actions or behaviour may include the loss of access to the school.
+Signed Name Date PARENT/GUARDIAN DECLARATIO know that if my child behaves or acts may be consequences, which the sch s in ways that do not al etailed in the User Agreement there Signed Name Date